 Every engineering team deals with repetitive tasks, manual steps, and processes that take more time than they should.
 This is normal.
-We want to invest in better tools and automation to reduce this kind of work, so that you can spend more of your time on the engineering problems that need your skills and experience.
+Your input here will directly shape what tools and training we invest in next, and we will share the results with the whole team.

 Your name